Liam-XD/cross-skill-focus-area-two/README.md

 ## A Note on BDD
 The tests in this repository are written in Cucumber gherkin syntax.
-Scenarios are added in the feature files found within src/test/features while the step definitions of how to test those steps are implemented in the src/tests/steps file.
+Scenarios are added in the feature files found within [`src/test/features`](src/test/features).<br>
+The step definitions of how to test those steps are implemented in the [`src/tests/steps`](src/tests/steps) file.

 ### The Feature file
 The feature files should be readable to anyone on the team, including non-technical members.
 It will explain the test case but will contain no code.

 ### The Step Definition file
-This is where the code that executes the behaviour described in the feature file lives.
+This is where the code that executes the behaviour described in the feature file lives.<br>
 Each line in the feature file will be linked to a block of code in the definition file.
 This is where the playwright test framework is ued to interact with the browser and execute the tests.

 ### Interaction